RTWiley/RTWiley/README.md

 Hi, I’m @RTWiley.

 I’m especially interested in database design, and I enjoy programing in java, javascript, and python.
+I'm learning about network security.

-I’m currently working on an REU with Virginia Commonwealth University.
+I’m currently in my junior year of college.

 Pronouns: she/her